- Seniors who have been abused have a 300% higher risk of death than those who have not been mistreated.

-- If you believe a loved one was injured or killed due to a nursing home’s negligence, a personal injury lawyer can help you investigate the situation and discover evidence that can hold the facility accountable.
+- If you believe a loved one was injured or killed due to a nursing home’s negligence, a wrongful death lawyer can help you investigate the situation and discover evidence that can hold the facility accountable.

 When we place our aging loved ones in nursing facilities, we expect that with the proper attention and care, that their quality of life will be better and their lives extended.

 Unfortunately, the growing instances of nursing home abuse and neglect prove the opposite is often true.
 In fact, according to the World Health Organization (WHO), two in three elderly care staff members admitted that they committed abuse in the past year.

 To make matters worse, the National Council on Aging reports that elders who have been abused have a 300% higher risk of death compared to those who have not been mistreated.